 We have built our website so that font and background colour combinations have sufficient contrast for users with different colour blindness conditions.
-Font sizes can also be increased or reduced in accordance with best practice.
+Web pages can be zoomed via the browser in accordance with best practice.
 Formatted text is used instead of images of text, and we have included alternative or hidden text to enhance the accessibility of our website.

-We've also tried really hard to write all of our content in clear, straightforward language and have re-written all of our Game Rules and Procedures and other legal documents in plain English to make them easier to understand.
+We also try to write our content in clear, straightforward language and have written all of our Game Rules and Procedures and other legal documents in plain English to make them easier to understand.

 Images and alternatives

 Alternative text is provided for image assets.
 Where possible, we try to avoid using text in images and ensure any text is layered over a background image with sufficient contrast to make it easily readable.

 Our games are designed to be played with animation.
 However, if you are using a screen reader, you will need to turn off HTML animation using the function provided in your account.
 Go to 'My account', ‘Details & Settings’ and then switch off animation in Accessibility settings.